As an SEO company, you may be surprised to hear us say:

 “Bulk link building no longer works for SEO!”

-For at least 4 years, this statement has been true and with every algorithm update Google and other search engines make, this statement only becomes stronger.
+For over a decade, this statement has been true and with every algorithm update Google and other search engines make, this statement only becomes stronger.

 This article explains why bulk link building is no longer a valid SEO strategy and what alternatives there are.
 When researching this article we’ve taken into account the following: